-Canada working holiday visa allows you to experience the work, culture, adventures and pristine beauty of the country then why not try the most popular beverages on your break:
+Canada working holiday visa allows you to experience the work, culture, adventures and pristine beauty of the country, so why not try some of the most popular drinks in Canada on your break:

 1. Bloody Caesar